Hmm… What can I tell you about me?

 Eventually, we decided to sell the business and move.
 I wanted to move to Hawaii, but Marge vetoed it.
 “It’s too far away,” she declared.

 “But I grew up in Muskegon, next to the water,” I complained.
-“You have no idea how hard it has been on me living in the middle of the state.
+“You have no idea how hard it’s been on me living in the middle of the state.
 There’s no water here.
 It’s like living in a desert.”

 She did agree to move in the direction of Hawaii, but no farther than Lake Michigan.
 After looking around, we found a wonderful place on what used to be Pigeon Hill, a giant sand dune that stood near the Muskegon Channel, between Lake Michigan and Muskegon Lake.
 And the best part is we’re living in a condo.
 A nice one.
 No mowing, no shoveling, no painting, no landscaping.
 Just sit out on the deck and enjoy the beautiful weather and the view.